mfrans1/mfrans1.github.io/_pages/JetLag.md

 **How does JetLag work?**<br>

 The JetLag algorithm uses a Lagrangian descriptor of the general circulation, the 'M function', which is defined at any location (x,y,z,t) as the length of the Lagrangian parcel trajectory initiated at (x,y,z,t) and integrated over a chosen time interval {t-$\tau$ ; t+$\tau$}.
-The only parameter used in JetLag is the half width of that time interval, $\tau$, which can be determined objectively based on the scales of interest; typical values range from 1 to 3 days.
+The only parameter used in JetLag is the half width of that time interval, $\tau$, which can be determined objectively based on the scales of interest.

 The M function highlights Lagrangian coherent structures --organizing features of the atmospheric circulation that correspond to maxima in atmospheric transport and that are almost invariant over the chosen integration interval.
 JetLag uses these features to locate the axes of the jets, ensuring that jet features are coherent both in space and in time.